 Additionally, the bureaus don’t invent their own credit scores — they use scoring models.
 This distinction often causes confusion in discussions about FICO score vs. credit score, because a FICO score is just one type of credit score calculated using the bureau-supplied data.
 In fact, FICO is the most widely used model.

-Because each credit bureau may have different data and may use different versions of FICO or VantageScore, no single bureau can claim to be the most accurate.
+Because each credit bureau may have different data and may use different versions of FICO or VantageScore, no single bureau can claim to have the most accurate credit score monitoring.
 The best way to get a complete view of your credit health is to check your free credit report from each bureau at least annually and monitor changes over time.

 Many credit monitoring services focus on one bureau’s credit file.
 For example, the free credit scores from services like Credit Karma are based on TransUnion or Equifax data.
 However, major lenders often look at all major credit bureaus.
 This is why the best credit monitoring services track activity across Equifax, Experian, and TransUnion.